dgildeh/JMXQuery/Readme.md

 This example will list all the collectiontime and collectioncount attribute values for all the GarbageCollector processes running in the JVM:

-`java -jar jmxquery.jar service:jmx:rmi:///jndi/rmi://localhost:1616/jmxrmi -metrics "jvm.gc.[name].collectiontime=java.lang:type=GarbageCollector,*/CollectionTime;
+`java -jar jmxquery.jar -url service:jmx:rmi:///jndi/rmi://localhost:1616/jmxrmi -metrics "jvm.gc.[name].collectiontime=java.lang:type=GarbageCollector,*/CollectionTime;
 jvm.gc.[name].collectioncount=java.lang:type=GarbageCollector,*/CollectionCount"`

 This will output the following: